Gerald Carr (astronaut): Awards and honors

-He was presented with an honorary Doctorate of Science in aeronautical engineering from Parks College of Saint Louis University, Cahokia, Illinois, in 1976.

-He was awarded the National Defense Service Medal; Armed Forces Expeditionary Medal; Marine Corps Expeditionary Medal, and a Letter of Commendation from the Commander of Carrier Division Two.
-Navy Distinguished Service Medal and the Navy Astronaut Wings; 1974; University of Southern California Alumni Merit Award, 1974; Boy Scouts of America Distinguished Eagle Scout Award, 1974; Marine Corps Aviation Association's Exceptional Achievement Award, 1974.
-Carr was awarded the 1974 FAI Gold Space Medal.
-He received the City of New York and City of Chicago Gold Medals for 1974.
-Carr was one of 24 Apollo astronauts who were inducted into the U.S. Astronaut Hall of Fame in 1997.
+Carr was presented with an honorary Doctor of Science degree in aeronautical engineering from Parks College of Saint Louis University, Cahokia, Illinois, in 1976.
+He was awarded the National Defense Service Medal, Armed Forces Expeditionary Medal, Marine Corps Expeditionary Medal, Navy Distinguished Service Medal and the Navy Astronaut Wings.
+In 1974, President Richard M. Nixon presented the Skylab 4 crew with the NASA Distinguished Service Medal.
+That year, he also received the University of Southern California Alumni Merit Award, Boy Scouts of America Distinguished Eagle Scout Award, Marine Corps Aviation Association's Exceptional Achievement Award, FAI Gold Space Medal, and the City of New York and City of Chicago Gold Medals He was one of 24 Apollo astronauts who were inducted into the U.S. Astronaut Hall of Fame in 1997.

 The three Skylab astronaut crews were awarded the 1973 Robert J. Collier Trophy "For proving beyond question the value of man in future explorations of space and the production of data of benefit to all the people on Earth".
-In 1974, President Nixon presented the Skylab 4 crew with the NASA Distinguished Service Medal.
 Fédération Aéronautique Internationale awarded the Skylab 4 crew the De La Vaulx Medal and Vladimir M. Komarov Diploma for 1974.
-The American Astronautical Society's 1975 Flight Achievement Award was awarded to the Skylab 4 crew.
-Carr accepted the 1975 Dr. Robert H. Goddard Memorial Trophy from President Gerald Ford, awarded to the Skylab astronauts.
-The Skylab 4 crew won the AIAA Haley Astronautics Award in 1975 "For demonstrated outstanding courage and skill during their record-breaking 84-day Skylab mission".
+The American Astronautical Society's 1975 Flight Achievement Award was awarded to the Skylab 4 crew, and Carr accepted the Dr. Robert H. Goddard Memorial Trophy that year from President Gerald Ford on behalf of the crew.
+The Skylab 4 crew also won the AIAA Haley Astronautics Award in 1975 "For demonstrated outstanding courage and skill during their record-breaking 84-day Skylab mission".

-In 1974, Gerald P. Carr Intermediate School (previously Ralph C. Smedley Junior High) in Santa Ana, California, was renamed in Carr's honor, and the school's team name is the Astros, in honor of Carr's NASA achievements.
+In 1974, Gerald P. Carr Intermediate School (previously Ralph C. Smedley Junior High) in Santa Ana, California, was renamed in his honor, and the school's team name is the Astros, in honor of his NASA achievements.